 It’s often simpler to link to journal and newspaper articles than provide a PDF/scanned copy, as reuse permissions for different publications vary.
 The making of and distribution of multiple copies is not permitted unless authorised by the University's CLA Licence.
 Providing a link allows to students to access, dowload, and manage their own copies for private research and study.

-For guidance on creating stable links to library resources, please see the Linking to e-resources in Blackboard section of this guide.
+For guidance on creating stable links to library resources, please see the following page:

 Use your online reading list.